040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

 Another option to do a deployment is via sending the zip archive to a signed S3 link which will be provided if you leave out the `--source-url` option.

 So that is all we have to do for automating a manual deployment.
-A script snippets shown above a available as an script on [GitHub](https://github.com/npalm/aws-amplify-deploy).
+A script based on the snippets shown above a available on [GitHub](https://github.com/npalm/aws-amplify-deploy).

 <asciinema-player src="/2019/09/02/automating-the-manual-aws-amplify-deploy/deploy.json"
   cols="180" rows="15" autoplay="true" loop="true" speed="2.0">